 The simple theoretical framework of turbulence is based on Kolmogorov turbulence, which is homogeneous and isotropic in space and is characterized by eddies of different scales.
 However, this picture is problematic for the turbulence of the cosmic baryonic fluid, which is subject to structure formation driven by gravity in the context of cosmic expansion.
 Structure formation leads, for example, to the density stratification of the cosmic fluid, where buoyancy forces resist radial motions, making the turbulence anisotropic \citep[e.g.][]{Shi2018, Shi2019, Mohapatra2020, Simonte2022, Wangc2023}.
 In this work, we have not yet considered the anisotropic turbulence caused by the density stratification, which will be left for future studies.

-Following the general theory of turbulence, we also divide the turbulent energy spectrum of the cosmic baryonic fluid into three ranges, the energy-containing range, the inertial range and the dissipation range.
+Following the general theory of Kolmogorov turbulence, we also divide the turbulent energy spectrum of the cosmic baryonic fluid into three ranges, the energy-containing range, the inertial range and the dissipation range.
 Note that these authors \citep{Schmidt2009, Schmidt2010, Schmidt2016, Shi2018, Shi2019, Shi2020} also refer to these terms, but they should adopt different definitions from ours.
 Indeed, as \citet{Shi2018} points out, these concepts are not easy to identify and define.
 In fact, the real situation is much more complex than this general picture.
 Since the compressive mode exists at all scales, the kinetic energy of the turbulent flow, even of the bulk flow, can be directly dissipated into thermal energy at all scales.

 In addition, in the inertial and dissipation range, both kinetic and thermal energy may also be injected by feedback from SN-driven galactic winds or AGN outflows, and these physical processes deserve to be studied in detail.
 Thus, the fact that the spectral exponent in the inertial range is steeper than that of Kolmogorov or Burgers turbulence, indicates that the simple theory of Kolmogorov or Burgers turbulence does not hold for the cosmic baryonic fluid.
-One can speculate that a steeper energy spectrum may be of great significance for structure formation, which, for example, can lead to more efficient transfer of energy to smaller scales, potentially affecting the distribution of galaxies and galaxy clusters.
+One can speculate that a steeper energy spectrum may be of great significance for structure formation, which, for example, can lead to more efficient transfer of energy to smaller scales, potentially affecting the formation and evolution of galaxies.